maximeparent/MP_RocketElevator_API/README.md

 # Rocket-Elevator-Foundation
 WEEK 11

-To test the new features "Elevators media streamer" when you are in the app Rocket-Elevator-Foundation in the console do this command: bundle exec rspec --format documentation All the test will show up.
+To test the new features "Elevators media streamer" when you are in the app Rocket-Elevator-Foundation in the console and did $bundle install do this command: bundle exec rspec --format documentation
+All the test will show up.

 - rcktelevator.com